ucsb-teaching-cs/w21/resources/index.md

 * Keep the interaction interesting.
 * Refer to the lab/homework write up and syllabus where appropriate.
 * If you don't know how to handle a situation, inform the TA or instructor.
-* Reflect on your tutoring/TA sessions to thoghtfully and deliberately improve.
+* Reflect on your tutoring/TA sessions to thoughtfully and deliberately improve.

 ### Key Take-aways (Peer Mentoring Activity)